Let us Play: Smartphone brand Honor lets slip it has gained access to Google Mobile Services licences

 Because of this transactional nature (whereas the Android Open Source Project is freely available to anyone), Google was prevented from issuing licenses to Honor during part of the period when it was a subsidiary of Huawei.
 As a result, Huawei's shipments dropped dramatically in areas where Android is inextricably linked with Google, namely Europe and Asia-Pacific.

-The Huawei smartphone brand currently ships with its own App AppGallery.
+Huawei's smartphones currently ship with its own software store called the AppGallery.

 Huawei infamously fell afoul of US sanctions in May 2019, preventing it from acquiring technology or software from American suppliers, including Google, which announced it was pulling services from the Huawei's mobiles later that month.